klaasnicolaas/home-assistant-glow/Readme.md

 | BLUE   | D5 (GPIO5) |
 | GND    | GND        |

-## ESPHome
+## Get started

-In this repository you will find the file [home_assistant_glow.yaml][file] which you can copy into the `esphome` folder of your Home Assistant config, then go through the installation wizard of ESPHome and flash the ESP32.
+Once you've connected all the hardware, we'll get started with the configuration for ESPHome.
+In this repository you will find the file [home_assistant_glow.yaml][file], which you can copy into the `esphome` folder of your Home Assistant config.
+Adjust the value `pulse_rate` under **substitutions** to the value on your meter ([how do I find my imp/kWh rate?](#faq)), by default the value `1000` is used in the yaml file.
+Then go through the installation wizard of ESPHome and flash the ESP32/8266.

 ## License